-Bardon Mill itself is grouped around the railway station that was built in 1836.
+Bardon Mill, is the smallest village with a station on the Tyne Valley Railway.
+Properties are grouped around the railway station that was built in 1836.
 Henshaw and Thorngrafton are older settlements perched higher on the hillside; they include some traditional Northumbrian bastle houses, some of which are still inhabited.